xbognar/GymManagementSystem/README.md

 # Gym Management API Documentation

 The Gym Management API is designed to manage gym memberships, members, and access control.
 The backend is developed using C# and .NET, with an MSSQL database.
-The project is containerized using Docker and Docker Compose for easy deployment.
+The project is designed to run locally on a client's PC, where Docker containers manage both the database and backend services.
+This setup connects with a WPF desktop application frontend, allowing you to manage the gym's members and clients efficiently.
+The API is secured using JWT (JSON Web Tokens) and is rigorously tested with unit and integration tests for services and controllers to ensure reliability and correctness.
+The containerized architecture using Docker and Docker Compose ensures easy deployment and consistent runtime environments.

 # Technologies Used